MightyPirates/OpenComputers/src/main/resources/assets/opencomputers/doc/en_US/item/debugCard.md

 ![Wait, if I- oooooh.](item:OpenComputers:item@73)

-The Debug Card is a non-craftable item that was originally only intended to make debugging things easier, by automating some processes.
+The debug card is a creative-only item that was originally only intended to make debugging things easier, by automating some processes.
 It has since gotten a bunch more functionality, making it quite useful for custom map-making.

-Note that you can use shift-rightclick while holding the card to bind it to you / unbind it, meaning *runCommand* will be performed using your permission levels instead of the default OpenComputers ones.
+Note that you can use sneak-activate while holding the card to bind it to you / unbind it, meaning `runCommand` will be performed using your permission levels instead of the default OpenComputers ones.